owncloud-archive/promo/README.md

 ![](postcard-community.jpg)

-The postcard is A6 size and uses the company logo atm.
+The postcard is A6 size.
+The PDF file uses the company logo, the svg and jpg's don't.
+There's a German version, too.

 ## TODO: Flyer